Lebanon:Operations of the Islamic Resistance on Tuesday, Jun...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 12:12 p.m. a Merkava tank inside the Hadab Yarine [Hadab Al-Bustan] Site using an offensive drone, causing a direct hit.

-- And in retaliation for the “Israeli” aggression and assassination in the town of Chehabiyeh, the Islamic Resistance initiated an aerial operation using swarms of offensive drones on an artillery position belonging to the 411th Battalion affiliated with the 288th Fire Brigade in “Neve Ziv”.
-The operation targeted gathering points of “Israeli” officers and soldiers, accurately hitting its targets and causing confirmed casualties, along with the outbreak of fires at the site.
+- In retaliation to the “Israeli” attacks on the Beqaa region, the Islamic Resistance fighters launched an aerial operation with a squadron of offensive drones on a brigade headquarters of the 91st Division in “Nahal Gershom”, targeting the positions of “Israeli” officers and soldiers.
+This led to several casualties as fire erupted in the place.

+- The Islamic Resistance fighters targeted at 15:10 p.m. the Birket Risha Site with appropriate weapons, scoring a direct hit.

+- The Islamic Resistance fighters targeted at 15:10 p.m.
+Bayyad Blida Site with artillery shells, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 5:20 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 18:30 p.m.
+Al-Ramtha Site in the occupied Lebanese Kfarchouba with rockets, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 5:20 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 18:30 p.m.
+Zibdeen site in the occupied Lebanese Shebaa Farms with rockets, scoring a direct hit.

-- And in retaliation for the “Israeli” aggression in the village of Borgholiye as well as after careful monitoring of its forces at the Al-Manara Site and upon spotting a group of soldiers at shooting range, the Islamic Resistance fighters targeted it with rocket artillery and artillery shells scoring direct hits.

-- And in retaliation for the “Israeli” aggression in the village of Borgholiye, the Islamic Resistance fighters shelled the “Al-Sahl” Battalion in the “Beit Hillel” Barracks with a barrage of Katyusha rockets.

 Comments